vlad-zhukov/priem/README.md

    resolving the state of this container updates with [`promiseState`s](#promisestate).
    * `[mapPropsToArgs]` _(Function)_: A function that takes React props and must return an array of values that will be passed to the `promise` function as arguments.
-During caching args are compared using a shallow equality algorithm, so to avoid unnecessary rerenders make sure you use either immutable values (booleans, numbers, strings or symbols) or pass the same objects.
+During caching args are compared using a shallow equality algorithm, so to avoid unnecessary rerenders make sure you use either immutable values (such as numbers and strings) or pass the same exactily same objects.
+Returning `null` from this function will prevent the update which can be utilized for waiting for async tasks or user interactions to finish.
 Defaults to `() => []`.
    * `[autoRefresh]` _(Boolean)_: A property that defines if  this container resolve the `promise` on initial mounting  and when props change.
 Setting it to `false` makes it only possible to refresh